Holden Commodore (VE): HSV range (E Series)

 Holden marketed the high-performance versions of the VE Commodore through its performance division, Holden Special Vehicles (HSV), as the E Series.
 Launched in August 2006, the E Series lineup included the Clubsport, Maloo, Senator, and GTS models.
 The lineup featured distinctive styling elements, including LED taillights and vertical front wing grilles, and were initially powered by a 6.0-litre LS2 V8 engine, which was replaced by a 6.2-litre LS3 V8 in 2008.
 The E Series 2 was released in 2010; the update introduced a facelift with new bumpers, a twin-nostril bonnet, launch control and stability control with normal and competition modes.
 With the introduction of the E Series 3 in 2011, the car received LPG compatibility, updated driver interface technology and several interior alterations, including a standard touchscreen and leather trim.

-The Clubsport lineup included variants such as the R8 Tourer (station wagon), the CSV CR8 for export to the Middle East, and high-performance versions such as the Vauxhall VXR8 for the United Kingdom.
+The Clubsport lineup included variants such as the R8 Tourer (station wagon), the CSV CR8 for export to the Middle East, and the Vauxhall VXR8 for the United Kingdom.
 The W427, a limited-edition model, was equipped with a 7.0-litre LS7 V8 engine, producing 375 kW and 640 Nm of torque, making it the most powerful vehicle in the E Series lineup.